raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Keepalive Operation TLV {#keepalive}

-The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the session and to establish the values for the Session Timers.
+The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO session and to establish the values for the Session Timers.

 The Keepalive Operation TLV resets only the keepalive timer, not the inactivity timer.
-The reason for this is that periodic Keepalive Operation TLVs are sent for the sole purpose of keeping a session alive because that session has current or recent activity that warrants keeping the session alive.
+The reason for this is that periodic Keepalive Operation TLVs are sent for the sole purpose of keeping a DSO session alive because that DSO session has current or recent activity that warrants keeping the DSO session alive.
-If sending keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a session alive, where the only activity on that session would be keepalive traffic keeping the session alive so that further keepalive traffic can be sent.
+If sending keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a DSO session alive, where the only activity on that DSO session would be keepalive traffic keeping the DSO session alive so that further keepalive traffic can be sent.

 Sending keepalive traffic is considered a maintenance activity that is performed in service of other client activities.
 Sending keepalive traffic itself is not considered a client activity.
-For a session to be considered active, it must be carrying something more than just keepalive traffic.
+For a DSO session to be considered active, it must be carrying something more than just keepalive traffic.
 This is why merely sending a Keepalive Operation TLV does not reset the inactivity timer.

-When sent by a client, the Keepalive Operation TLV resets a session's keepalive timer, and at the same time requests what the Session Timer timeout values should be from this point forward in the session.
+When sent by a client, the Keepalive Operation TLV resets a DSO session's keepalive timer, and at the same time requests what the Session Timer timeout values should be from this point forward in the DSO session.

 An acknowledgement is always required for a Keepalive Operation TLV and the TLV Acknowledgement bit MUST be set in the request when originated by either the